-- into one binder or folder, if you have not done this already, so the information is easy to transport.
-You can also ask for copies of documents from the school prior to the meeting, and if an IEP draft is available, you can ask to have a copy of that as well so that you can review it before the meeting. - Build a positive relationship with at least one person on the team (i.e. teacher, speech therapist, behavior specialist).
-This will help to make you feel more comfortable at the meeting and feel like you have a go-to person if you have questions. - Write down your thoughts, concerns or questions before the meeting so that you will not forget something as the meeting takes place.
+- Write down your thoughts, concerns or questions before the meeting so that you will not forget something as the meeting takes place.
 Review prior reports/assessments/ evaluations and write down notes to ask questions about during the meeting. - If you have private evaluations that you would like the team to review, you should provide them to the team ahead of time so that people can review before coming to the meeting.
-This will help to not take away valuable minutes during the meeting. - Ask for a copy of your rights before the meeting so you can read them prior. - Bring a trusted friend, advocate or family member with you if you feel like you might need additional support.
+This will help to not take away valuable minutes during the meeting. - Ask for a copy of your rights before the meeting so you can read them prior to the IEP meeting. - Bring a trusted friend, advocate or family member with you if you feel like you might need additional support.